shevchenkobn/meteorology-viz/README.md

 ## TODO:
 - update gradient checkpoints with more precise limits (perhaps, adaptive) **OR** change temperature gradient;
-- move timeline logic to the `GeoMapPage` component.
 - Local Storage cache overflow.
+- global average (where? near legend? bottom?)
+- timeline with global average
+- Understand if { ...state } is required in all actions
+- TopoJSON to country code:
+  - hover country border
+  - bg country border

 ## PLAN:
-- 2 tab
+- accent border on measurement hover and line using primary accent (like in pub-viz)
-  - inputs
+- comparison selection inputs
-- TODOs
+  - select or autocomplete
+  - select by entire years
+  - select by entire seasons
+  - select by months for all years
 - timeline:
   - add step configuration
   - add speed configuration
+- move timeline logic to the `GeoMapPage` component.
+- TODOs